 You can also leave the winery expeditions to specialists such as Sonoma-based Valley Wine Tours.

-It doesn’t get any easier, with no driving required, and you can pick your own wineries or go for themed groupings like the historic wineries package on a full day journey through four wineries.
-A picnic lunch is included between winery stops — artisan bread, cheeses, meats, olives, insalada caprese and cheese torta served on china atop linen.
+It doesn’t get any easier, leaving the driving and guiding to the pros.
+You can pick your own wineries, or, go for themed groupings like the historic wineries package on a full day journey through four wineries.
+A picnic lunch is included, coming with artisan bread, cheeses, meats, olives, caprese salad, and cheese torta served on china atop linen.

 Grab Lunch on the Sonoma Plaza